 This does not affect entitlement to Child Benefit.

-If you already have 2 or more dependent children in your family and, on or after 6 April 2017, you have a new baby or you become responsible for a child who was born on or after 6 April 2017, your Child Tax Credit or Universal Credit will only increase if that child is disabled and you get Disability Living Allowance for them and/or you have to pay for registered childcare for them.
+Generally, if you already have 2 or more dependent children in your family and, you have a new baby who was born on or after 6 April 2017, or you become responsible for a child on or after 6 April 2017, your Child Tax Credit or Universal Credit will only increase if that child is disabled and you get Disability Living Allowance for them and/or you have to pay for registered childcare for them, or if an ‘exception’ applies.

 The Housing Benefit rules are changing in the same way.
 But note that if you get Income Support, Income-Based Jobseeker’s Allowance or Income-Related Employment and Support Allowance (or Universal Credit and you are claiming Housing Benefit because you are living in specified accommodation) you will already be getting your maximum Housing Benefit entitlement – so this change will not affect your current Housing Benefit award.